vansia43/zoom-cooking/README.md

 # Zoom Cooking App

-React app with Zoom api integration to cook online with your friends.
+React app with *Zoom* API integration to cook online with your friends.